JD-Brown03/hello-world/README.md

 # hello-world
-This repository is fro practicing the GitHub Flow
+This repository is for practicing the GitHub Flow